jorgeantonio21/jorgeantonio21/README.md

 ## About Me

-I am an industry researcher and engineer with primary focus on distributed systems, large scale LLM inference, applied cryptography, zero-knowledge cryptography, consensus protocols, confidential computing, and systems design and performance.
-I like coding in Rust, Python, and Typescript.
+I am an industry researcher and engineer with primary focus on:

+- [x] Distributed systems,
+- [x] Large scale LLM inference,
+- [x] Applied cryptography,
+- [x] Zero-knowledge cryptography,
+- [x] Consensus protocols,
+- [x] Confidential computing,
+- [x] Systems design and performance.

+⚡ I like coding in Rust, Python, and Typescript.
 <!--
 **jorgeantonio21/jorgeantonio21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.